Cookie authentication in ASP.NET Core 2 without ASP.NET Identity

 #Create the LogIn page

-I create a new page Pages/login.cshtml.
-The page contains a form with two fields username and password and some bootstrap classes.
-A Razor Page starts with @page.
+Create a new page at Pages/login.cshtml.
+The page contains a form with username and password fields, styled with Bootstrap classes.
+A Razor Page must start with @page.

 HTML